thomasw/testtube/README.md

 The simplest way to configure testtube is to drop a tube.py file in whatever directory you'll be running `stir` from.
-The only thing that needs to be in the file is a list of regex, callable tuples named `PATTERNS`.
+The only thing that needs to be in that file is a list of tuples named `PATTERNS` consisting of a regular expression and a list of tests to run.

 Here's an example:

     from testtube.helpers import pep8_all, pyflakes_all, nosetests_all